 Distilled white vinegar will last forever if you do not constantly open the bottle.
 The problem with white vinegar is that it tends to evaporate rather quickly, in addition to this its shelf life will be shorter if you store it in a hot environment.

-As long as you store pasta correctly they will last forever, pasta is not that sensitive to temperature fluctuations although moisture can significantly reduce its shelf life.
+As long as you store pasta correctly it will last forever, pasta is not that sensitive to temperature fluctuations although moisture can significantly reduce its shelf life.
 Make sure to keep your pasta in airtight plastic containers, this way you protect it from the moisture found in the air.

 Potato flakes will last for a very long time, although once you open up the packaging ist shelf life drops significantly.
 Potato flakes will have a lower shelf life if they get exposed to humidity and to constant temperature fluctuations.
 Some bugs love potatoes flakes so make sure that you check the containers from time to time.
 By far one of the best places to get potato flakes is from a Mormon cannery, for more information check out my recent article Mormon cannery ( Top 10 Things To Know ).

 Ramen noodles are very popular nowadays, and if you like the taste of them then you should stockpile them as they tend to have a long shelf life.
 Just keep in mind that ramen noodles that come with some kind of added sauce will have a lower shelf life.

-Rolled oats are an excellent survival food, they are nutritious, satiating and they have a long shelf life.
+Rolled oats are an excellent survival food, they are nutritious, satiating, and have a long shelf life.
 Generally speaking, the shelf life of oats is around 12-18 months, but this is if you do not store them correctly.
 Make sure that you place them in an airtight container with oxygen and with a moisture absorber, this way you extend their shelf life.

 Herbal tea can be stored indefinitely, all you need is an airtight container.
-Not all teas will have an unlimited shelf life, teas which are pre-packaged in tea bags will expire in a couple of years, but herbal tea will not expire if you store them correctly.
+Not all teas will have an unlimited shelf life, teas that are pre-packaged in tea bags will expire in a couple of years, but herbal tea will not expire if you store them correctly.